mgajda83/PSRename/README.md

 # Assignments
 Required but not in autopilot proces.
 It must be excluded from ESP - we dont want to reboot device in autopilot process.

+App will start when autopilot ends and device connect to corporate network.
+If we dont have connection to corporate network, Intune try to start it later.